xbb66kw/Collaborative-Trees-Ensemble/README.md

 2. Download the directory `Collaborative-Trees-Ensemble` and put it in `YOURPATH`.

-3. Run the following code in your terminal to set up your conda environment:
+3. Run the following code in your terminal to set up your conda environment.
+The name of your new conda environment is `myenvironment`.

 ```conda create -n myenvironment python=3.10.12```